L-Marcel/exe-classwork/README.md

 - Aims at accessibility

 ## Public repositories demonstration
-We also leave a demonstration that you can visit without need a login:
+We also leave a demonstration that you can visit without the need for a login:

 - [TypeScript - l-marcel/exe-classwork](https://exe-classwork.vercel.app/repositories/L-Marcel/exe-classwork)
 - [TypeScript - l-marcel/exe-code-analytics](https://exe-classwork.vercel.app/repositories/L-Marcel/exe-code-analytics)
 - [Java - joaohelis/cinephilebox](https://exe-classwork.vercel.app/repositories/joaohelis/cinephilebox)

+Auto updates are disabled to l-marcel/exe-classwork because exists a conflict on realize the push action.

 ## Documentation
 - [For users](https://l-marcel.gitbook.io/classwork/for-users/first-steps-for-a-common-user)